dgrmunch/blog/content/blog/2017/blockchain.md

 *Distributed networks* are different from *centralized networks*, those with a centralized topology on one node.
 They are also different from the *decentralized or federated networks*, those with several central nodes connected to each other.
 In other words, distributed networks would be those whose nodes could be connected without intermediates, exchanging information freely without central control.

 Considering this, we can tell that the concept behind the acronym *P2P* is strongly related with the topology of our communication infrastructures.
-But it also implies a change in our practices and values, and may lead to change of paradigm with very important implications in a wide variety of fields such as economics, politics, science or education.
+But it also implies a change in our practices and values, and may lead to a change of paradigm with very important implications in a wide variety of fields such as economics, politics, science or education.

 However, when we talk about the *Blockchain* we are talking basically about a distributed ledger of transactions and the protocol which enables different nodes to use the same ledger.
 In order words, a protocol that allows agents to be part of the same transaction network by **building consensus** with *cryptographic algorithms*.